zeng-github01/Mekanism/README.md

 Note that changes not by the mekanism ce team has been added by us from their respective forks. any issues with these changes should be directed to us.

 #### thedeadferryman
-+ Update auto-sorting in factories, superseeded by Thorfusion#107
++ Update auto-sorting in factories, replaced by Thorfusion#107

 #### Clem-Fern
-+ Fix Tier installer NullPointerException onItemUse
++ Fix Tier installer NullPointerException onItemUse [crash fix]

 #### Addalyn
-+ Check and make sure toolsItem is not a empty stack
++ Check and make sure toolsItem is not a empty stack [bug fix]
 + Fix DigitalMiner to use getDiameter() instead of radius was issue with

 #### Gurkonier
-+ Add implementation for dynamic tank
++ Add implementation for dynamic tank [feature]

 #### fs-vault
-+ Optimize cable emitting
++ Optimize cable emitting [Performance improvement on server tick]
-+ Use O(1) operations where possible in FrequencyManager
++ Use O(1) operations where possible in FrequencyManager [Performance improvement]
-+ Rework FrequencyManager
++ Rework FrequencyManager [Performance improvement]

 #### sapphi-red
-+ limit crystallizer to receive gas mutiples of receipe input
++ limit crystallizer to receive gas mutiples of receipe input [bug fix]

 #### [maggi373](https://github.com/maggi373) - Mekanism CE Team
 + Ported config file structure from mek:ce 1.7.10